Aged care means test assessments

 • on the day you enter Residential Care

 Your assessment may change if your circumstances change, such as changes to your income or assets.

-If you entered permanent residential aged care before 1 July 2014, you will continue to be assessed using the previous income and assets assessments.
-You can ask to be assessed under the current means test if you move to a new provider.
-You will need to complete the Continuing Care Recipient opting into the New Aged Care Arrangements from 1 July 2014 form (AC022) before you move to a new provider.
+If you entered permanent residential aged care before 1 July 2014, we will continue to assess you using the previous income and assets assessments.
+You can ask us to assess you under the current means test if you move to a new provider.
+You will need to complete the Continuing Care Recipient opting into the New Aged Care Arrangements from 1 July 2014 form before you move to a new provider.

-If you leave care for more than 28 days without approved leave and then re-enter care, you will be assessed under the current rules.
+If you leave care for more than 28 days without getting leave approval and then re-enter care, we will assess you under the current rules.

-If you are a member of a couple, you and your partner’s combined income will be assessed.
-You will be considered to have half the combined assets.
+If you are in a couple, we will assess your and your partner’s income together.
+We will consider you to have half the assets.

 - your partner